search

 How to Prevent Altitude Sickness During the Corporate Everest Base Camp Trek?

-Altitude sickness occurs when the body fails to adapt to the low oxygen level existing at high altitudes.
-Here are a few measures to prevent altitude sickness:
+Altitude sickness occurs when the body fails to adapt to the low oxygen levels at high altitude.
+Here are a few measures to help prevent altitude sickness:

 Tipping Suggestions for the Everest Base Camp Corporate Trek